michalwidera/retractordb/README.md

 Query Language
 -----------------------------------------------------------------------
 Example queries are located in examples directory as *.rql files.
-There are two types supported.
+Two types of queries are supported.
-First starts from _declare_ keyword and declares time series.
+First starts from _declare_ keyword that declares time series.
 This could be a data file, binary file or even device file from _/dev_ directory.
 Second starts from _select_ keyword and have following formal form: